 Organic Barley Grass: Lots of beta-carotene and folic acid.
 This is a legit superfood grass.
 (658 mg)

 Organic Spinach: What can anyone say?
 Spinach is a powerful superfood that does almost everything to benefit your health.
 And CytoGreens ingredients doesn’t let us down with the amount of spinach included.
 (651 mg)

 CytoGreens took measures to include chicory root at 500 mg, which is a wonderful load of prebiotics.
 But prebiotics don’t do you any good unless you are getting probiotics also.
 Probiotics are live, friendly bacteria which feed on prebiotics and this contributes to an overall wonderful health cycle for us.

 So you’d need to compensate for the lacking of probiotics by either buying your own probiotics or maybe drinking some daily kombucha.
 Both are costly.
 Pickles (without the added sugars) can be a good source, as can kimchi.
+Check out my benefits of kimchi article.
 My point is, you need to be getting probiotics and the fact that CytoGreens doesn’t include them in their product means you might be out some more spend.
 Just take this into account when discussing the value.

 Acai berries, amla berries, acerola cherries, make up CytoGreens antioxidant profile.
 I give this high marks.

 I found it to taste good.
 CytoGreens does use the natural sweetener, stevia, to help cover up the earthy tastes.
 I’d say they accomplished that, but I hate talking too much about taste seeing that taste really is a personal experience.